Paying for Addiction Treatment without Insurance

 To develop new therapies and medications, rehab specialists will often use clinical trials.
 For little to no cost, individuals can act as test subjects for new rehabilitation programs.
 The downsides to this option are that new medications can have unforeseen side effects, and that certain therapies may prove to be ineffective.
 Those considering participation in clinical trials should carefully consider the risks and benefits involved in the specific studies for which they qualify.

 A federal initiative called “Access to Recovery” provides vouchers which addicts can use towards rehab clinics in certain states.
 However, these vouchers don’t work at all clinics, and there are many states which don’t participate at all.
 In most cases, eligible participants in the program are provided with a list of faith-based or community-based providers from which to choose.

 State and federal governments operate a wide range of addiction treatment clinics.
 Some of these are completely free, while others require patients to pay only what they can.
 In some cases, patients who can’t pay anything up front will be able to set up gradual payment plans.

 These clinics range from detox-only facilities to inpatient centers.
 One of the main downsides is that waiting lists are usually long.
 Their standards of care may also be lower than in private clinics.
 However, they still provide evidence-based counseling and other proven therapies.
-For most addicts, receiving a lower level care at a free clinic is far better than getting none at all.
+For most people struggling with addiction, receiving a lower level care at a free clinic is far better than getting none at all.